thomd/random-files-generator/README.md

     $ files

-Generate 10 files, a random number of them in folders:
+Generate 10 files with a random number of them in a random number of folders:

     $ files 10

+Generate 10 files and 2 folders with a random number of them in these two folders:

+    $ files 10 2

-Generate 10 files only (no folders):
+Generate 10 files and no folders:

     $ files 10 0